 For additional financial assistance, students who have received an offer of admission from Carleton may also apply to be considered for a Carleton University Entrance Bursary.
 An Entrance Bursary may provide you with additional funds to help you meet the direct educational costs of your first-year studies at Carleton.
-The on-line Entrance Bursary Application for prospective students is available on the Awards Office website as of mid February.
+The online Entrance Bursary application for prospective students is available in mid-February on Carleton Central.

 - How is the entrance scholarship paid?

 You will receive an Entrance Scholarship acknowledgement in June to confirm the details and provide you with information on how the scholarship will be paid.
 Scholarships are applied/issued directly towards tuition fees in two instalments (mid-August for the fall term and mid-December for the winter term) provided you have registered and remain registered for the full academic year (minimum 4.0 credits in the Fall/Winter Session).
 On Carleton Central, the value of any scholarship you have been awarded will be recorded as available funding in the appropriate term(s) and will reduce the amount of tuition you need to pay.

 - Do I have to wait for my offer of admission before applying to OSAP (Ontario Student Assistance Program)?

 No. However, you must complete a separate OSAP application for each school you are applying to.
 We encourage you to submit an OSAP application only for the schools that are your first and second choices.
 Once you have received your offer of admission from the school you plan to attend, you should notify the financial aid offices of the schools you are not attending and have them close your application.

 To apply for OSAP go to ontario.ca/osap and complete the online application.
 Alternatively, you can print a paper application from the OSAP website and submit it directly to the Awards Office.